I help you collaborate by helping you build collaboration models, as:

 Objective

-Your objective is the reason you are collaborating, so it must be clear, precise and accurate.
+Your objective is why you are collaborating, so it must be:

-Your reason to collaborate can be tactical and local to you, or fundamental and strategic for your organisation.
+Your objective can be either tactical and local to your team, or fundamental and strategic for your whole organisation.

 Principles & Boundaries

-Having set your objective you provide me your key documents and introduce your key people to help me understand how you can execute.
+Having set your objective I review your key documents and interview your key people to understand how you will execute your collaboration.

 Barriers and Stakeholders

-Collaborations remove barriers and open opportunities using joint working with relevant stakeholders.
+Collaborations remove barriers and open opportunities between stakeholders.

 Not all barriers may be visible without further action, but structural issues and current problems need to be captured.